marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 latency and CPU latency.
 The following are the conclusions I came to so far with these experiments:
 * Moving to wired Gigabit ethernet is a must, regardless of `O_DIRECT`
 * Moving to SSD has modest impact on performance in `O_DIRECT`.
-I haven't tested without `O_DIRECT`, but at least on the receiving end, an additional caching layer would result in significant benefits by making I/O latency and CPU latency asynchronous, at the cost of a higher risk of data loss which is associated with buffers for I/O.
+I haven't tested without `O_DIRECT`, but at least on the receiving end, an additional caching layer would result in significant benefits by making I/O latency and CPU latency asynchronous.